 Second, you could look at the study itself and ask the following general appraisal questions:

-If you would like to critically appraise a study, we strongly recommend using the app we have developed for iOS and Android: CAT Manager App
+If you would like to critically appraise a study, we recommend using the following appraisal questionnaires (checklists) for specific study designs.

 Below you can find data extraction forms for when you conduct a (mini) CAT